Ryu Han-su

 Ryu Han-Su (born February 1, 1988) is a South Korean Greco-Roman wrestler who competes in the 66 kg division.
 He entered Kyungsung University's Department of Sports and Health in 2006.
 He reached the final of the 2013 World Wrestling Championships in the same division and also won the gold medal.

+He competed at the 2024 Asian Wrestling Olympic Qualification Tournament in Bishkek, Kyrgyzstan hoping to qualify for the 2024 Summer Olympics in Paris, France.
+He was eliminated in his first match and he did not qualify for the Olympics.